 All you have to do is go to the website and type in a few words that describe your show.
 Business Name Generator will give you some podcast name ideas relevant to your topic.
 Not all of them will make sense for your show, but they will definitely spark your imagination.

-How Long Should Names of Podcast Be?
+How Long Should a Podcast Name Be?